-At the Chinese New Year (starts February 19th), serving a whole chicken symbolizes family togetherness.
-Noodles represent a long life; (an old superstition says that it's bad luck to cut them); clams and Spring Rolls symbolize wealth.
-Tangerines and oranges are freely shared during Chinese New Year as the words for tangerine and orange sound like luck and wealth, respectively.
+At the Chinese New Year (starts February 16th, Year of the Dog), serving a whole chicken symbolizes family togetherness.
+Noodles represent a long life (an old superstition says that it's bad luck to cut them); clams and spring rolls symbolize wealth.
+Tangerines and oranges are freely shared during Chinese New Year as the words for tangerine and orange sound like the Chinese words for luck and wealth, respectively.
 And Pomelos signify abundance because the Chinese word for pomelo sounds like the word meaning "to have".
 On Chinese New Year's Eve it is customary to serve a fish at the end of the evening meal, symbolizing a wish for abundance in the coming year.
 For added symbolism, the fish is served whole, with head and tail attached, symbolizing a good beginning and ending for the coming year.

-Coosemans Shipping can also provide fresh edible flowers, orchids, microgreens and garnishes for Valentine's Day.
-Coosemans Shipping will source fresh truffles with a sufficient pre-order required.
-Traditional citrus for Chinese New Year is in season and available.
+Coosemans Shipping can also provide fresh edible flowers, orchids, truffles, microgreens and garnishes for Valentine's Day.
+Coosemans Shipping can source fresh truffles - a pre-order is required.
+Traditional citrus varieties for Chinese New Year is in season and available.